it4biz/pentaho-ce-audit/README.md

 What is Pentaho CE Audit Plugin?

+It is an open source project that helps Pentaho BI Admin users to visualize statistics like:
+* Who is logging in the BI Portal (Pentaho BI Server)?
+* When are the users using the BI Portal?
-It is an open source project that helps Pentaho BI Admin users to visualize stats like: who is accessing the bi server?
-What is the file with more access and a lot of others infos about the use of the BI Portal.
+* What is the file with more access and a lot of others infos about the use of the BI Portal.

 ### Read More